openresty/lua-resty-shell/README.md

 **syntax:** `ok, stdout, stderr, reason, status = shell.run(cmd, stdin?, timeout?, max_size?)`

-**context:** `any phases supporting yielding`
+**context:** `all phases supporting yielding`

 Runs a shell command, `cmd`, with an optional stdin.

-The `cmd` argument can either be a single string value, like `"echo 'hello, world'"`, or an array-like Lua table, like `{"echo", "hello, world"}`.
-The former form is equivalent to `{"/bin/sh", "-c", "echo 'hello, world'"}`, but just a little bit faster.
+The `cmd` argument can either be a single string value (e.g. `"echo 'hello, world'"`) or an array-like Lua table (e.g. `{"echo", "hello, world"}`).
+The former is equivalent to `{"/bin/sh", "-c", "echo 'hello, world'"}`, but simpler and slightly faster.

-When stdin is nil or an empty string, the stdin device will get closed immediately.
+When the `stdin` argument is `nil` or `""`, the stdin device will immediately be closed.

-The `timeout` parameter speifies the timeout threshold in milliseconds for stderr/stdout reading timeout, the stdin writing timeout, and the process waiting timeout, respectively.
+The `timeout` argument specifies the timeout threshold (in ms) for stderr/stdout reading timeout, stdin writing timeout, and process waiting timeout.

-The `max_size` parameter specifies the maximum size allowed for each output data stream of stdout and stderr.
-When exceeding the limit, the `run()` function will immediately stop reading any more data from the stream and returns an error string in the `reason` return value like `"failed to read stdout: too much data"`.
+The `max_size` argument specifies the maximum size allowed for each output data stream of stdout and stderr.
+When exceeding the limit, the `run()` function will immediately stop reading any more data from the stream and return an error string in the `reason` return value: `"failed to read stdout: too much data"`.

+Upon terminating successfully (with a zero exit status), `ok` will be `true`, `reason` will be `"exit"`, and `status` will hold the sub-process exit status.

-When the sub-process terminates by itself, the `reason` return value will be `"exit"` and the `status` return value will be the exit code returned by the sub-process.
+Upon terminating abnormally (non-zero exit status), `ok` will be `false`, `reason` will be `"exit"`, and `status` will hold the sub-process exit status.

+Upon exceeding a timeout threshold or any other unexpected error, `ok` will be `nil`, and `reason` will be a string describing the error.

+When a timeout threshold is exceeded, the sub-process will be terminated as
+such:

+1. first, by receiving a `SIGTERM` signal from this library,
+2. then, after 1ms, by receiving a `SIGKILL` signal from this library.

+Note that child processes of the sub-process (if any) will not be terminated.
+You may need to terminate these processes yourself.

-When the sub-process is terminated by some UNIX signals, the `reason` return value will be `"signal"` and the `status` return value will hold the signal number.
+When the sub-process is terminated by a UNIX signal, the `reason` return value will be `"signal"` and the `status` return value will hold the signal number.

-The first return value, `ok`, will only take a true value (`true`) when the process is exited successfully (with the zero status code).

 [Back to TOC](#table-of-contents)